smishra677/DAFT/Tutorial/tutorial.md

   --direction 0
 ```

-This runs DAFT Test only.
+This runs DAFT Test only, with both avuncular and sibling tests (since the sibling option has been chosen here; the avuncular test always runs automatically).
 The output will be written to:

 ```text
 DAFT_results_gante/